Complete Topological Quantization of Higher Gauge Fields: Application to Topological Quantum Materials

 \subsubsection{The higher analog of anyons on the torus}

 Consider the 11D background spacetime of the form:

 which is the near-horizon geometry of a certain intersection of black M2/M5-branes (cf. \cite[\S 2.2, p.
 9,16]{BoonstraPeetersSkendris1998}).
-Taking here physical spacetime to occupy the Poincar{\'e} chart of $\mathrm{AdS}_3$, the actual Cauchy surface is
+Taking here physical spacetime to occupy an \emph{entanglement wedge} subregion of $\mathrm{AdS}_3$ (which is globally hyperbolic, in contrast to the full $\mathrm{AdS}$ spacetime, cf. \cite{HeadrickEtAl2014}), the actual Cauchy surface is diffeomorphic to

 whence the spatial domain for 3-soliton charge topological observables

 The charge as fixed light-front time is classified by the 4-Cohomotopy of the remaining sphere factors: \begin{lemma} On the above spacetime \cref{TheS3S3Spacetime} there are two 4-cohomotopical charge sectors: